volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 Base on this work : https://github.com/Fornoth/spotify-connect-web
 Thank you to all developpers !

-To start it is a very basic plugin.
+To start, it is a very basic plugin.
 It just allow you tou install and configure spotify connect-web in Volumio 2 It will not (for the moment) display album art, title or allow changing track from volumio.
 But from a external device and the offcial Spotify app, you'll be able to send your music to your device.

 - This version supports Family account : every member can use the device !

-- This version includes its own spotify_app_key, so you don't need to get one anymore

 To install
-- You only need to download volspotconnect.zip
+- You only need to download volspotconnect.zip.
+Take care to download the "raw" file, not only html from github...
 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded
+- First start may take several seconds, especially with armv6 because the chroot structure is built a this moment.

 Last changes

+January 14th

+change in install (downloaded files location) are nox in /tmp remove redondant message in webUI

 December 27th